 Citipost Mail Achieves Investors in People Platinum Following Exceptional Assessor Review

-EINPresswire.com/ -- UK-based mail and print specialist ranked in the top 2% of organisations assessed across all sectors
+UK-based mail and print specialist Citipost Mail ranked in the top 2% of organisations assessed across all sectors

 Platinum accreditation is reserved for organisations that demonstrate sustained, organisation-wide excellence across all nine Investors in People indicators.
 In its latest independent assessment, Citipost Mail was rated high performing in every indicator, improving some markers at its previous impressive Gold assessment and evidencing the success of its long-term approach to people development and cultural improvement.